module-federation/aegis-host/README.md

 While technologies that support hot deployment have been around for some time (such as [OSGi](https://www.osgi.org/)), it would appear, up until now anyway, perhaps due to complexity, labor intensity, or skills scarcity, they haven't been considered a viable option.
 Whatever the reason, with the advent of module federation, this view is no longer warranted.

-Using module federation, it is possible to dynamically and efficiently import remote libraries, just as if they had been installed locally, with only a few, simple configuration steps.
-MicroLib exploits this technology to support a framework for building application components as independently deployable libraries, call them **microservice libraries**.
+Using module federation, it is possible to dynamically and efficiently import remote libraries, just as if they had been installed locally, with only a few, simple configuration steps. aegis exploits this technology to support a framework for building application components as independently deployable libraries, call them **microservice libraries**.

-Using webpack dependency graphs, code splitting and code streaming, MicroLib supports hot deployment of federated modules, as well as any dependencies not present on the host, allowing development teams to deploy whenever they choose, without disrupting other components, and without having to coordinate with other teams.
-To simplify integration, promote composability and ensure components remain decoupled, MicroLib implements the port-adapter paradigm from hexagonal architecture to standardize the way modules communicate, so intra- and interprocess communication is transparent.
-E.g. whether deployed locally to the same MicroLib host instance or remotely, its all the same to the module developer.
+Using webpack dependency graphs, code splitting and code streaming, Aegis supports hot deployment of federated modules, as well as any dependencies not present on the host, allowing development teams to deploy whenever they choose, without disrupting other components, and without having to coordinate with other teams.
+To simplify integration, promote composability and ensure components remain decoupled, aegis implements the port-adapter paradigm from hexagonal architecture to standardize the way modules communicate, so intra- and interprocess communication is transparent.
+E.g. whether deployed locally to the same aegis host instance or remotely, its all the same to the module developer.

-With MicroLib, then, you get the best of both worlds.
+With Aegis, then, you get the best of both worlds.
 You are no longer forced to choose between manageability and autonomy.
 Rather, you avoid the microservices premium altogether by building truly modular and independently deployable component libraries that run together in the same process (or cluster of processes), in what you might call a _"polylith"_ - a monolith comprised of multiple (what would otherwise be) microservices.

 ---

 ## Features

-The goal of MicroLib is to provide an alternative to distributed systems and the performance and operational challenges that come with them, while preserving the benefits of deployment independence.
-To this end, MicroLib organizes components according to hexagonal architecture, such that the boundaries of, and relations between, federated components are clear and useful.
+The goal of Aegis is to provide an alternative to distributed systems and the performance and operational challenges that come with them, while preserving the benefits of deployment independence.
+To this end, Aegis organizes components according to hexagonal architecture, such that the boundaries of, and relations between, federated components are clear and useful.

-In addtion to zero-install, hot deployment and local eventing, MicroLib promotes strong boundaries between, and prevents coupling of, collocated components through the formalism of the port-adapter paradigm and the use of code generation to automate boilerplate integration tasks.
+In addtion to zero-install, hot deployment and local eventing, aegis promotes strong boundaries between, and prevents coupling of, collocated components through the formalism of the port-adapter paradigm and the use of code generation to automate boilerplate integration tasks.
 Features include:

 - [Dynamic API generation for federated modules](#zero-downtime---zero-install-deployment-api-generation)
 - Dynamic, independent persistence of federated modules